gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "too much romance, not enough last-second escapes from villainous bots".

 "Yeah," Maddy agreed.
 She stood up and tucked her sketchbook and pencil into the worn blue canvas satchel her father had made for her.
 "Come on---let's see if he has anything new."

 Once upon a time,
-the village of Rusty Bridge had been nothing more than a rectangle of two-story buildings around a central square where travellers could park their wagons overnight.
+the village of Rusty Bridge had been nothing more than a figure eight of two-story buildings around a pair of cobblestone squares where travellers could park their wagons overnight.
-All of the buildings' windows had faced the square: the outer walls had been blank and double-thick to keep their occupants safe against rogue bots and roving bandits.
+All of the buildings' windows had faced the two squares: the outer walls had been blank and double-thick to keep people safe from roving bandits and rogue bots.

 Over the years,
 though,
-more houses had sprouted around that rectangle: smaller, less well-ordered, and built for comfort rather than defense.
+more houses had sprouted around the original ones: smaller, less well-ordered, and built for comfort rather than defense.